 All common shares issued are Costamare common stock and have equal rights to vote and participate in dividends.
-In August 2013, the Company issued Series B Preferred Stock, receiving an annual dividend of 7.625% in arrears on the 15th day of January, April, July and October of each year.
-In January 2014, the Company issued Series C Preferred Stock, receiving an annual dividend of 8.50% in arrears on the 15th day of January, April, July and October of each year.
-Additionally, in May 2015, the Company issued Series D Preferred Stock, receiving an annual dividend of 8.75% in arrears on the 15th day of January, April, July and October of each year.
+In August 2013, the Company issued Series B Preferred Stock, which receives an annual dividend of 7.625%, payable quarterly in arrears on the 15th day of January, April, July and October of each year.
+In January 2014, the Company issued Series C Preferred Stock, which receives an annual dividend of 8.50%, payable quarterly in arrears on the 15th day of January, April, July and October of each year.
+Additionally, in May 2015, the Company issued Series D Preferred Stock, which receives an annual dividend of 8.75%, payable quarterly in arrears on the 15th day of January, April, July and October of each year.
 Profit or loss attributable to common equity holders is adjusted by the contractual amount of dividends on Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock that should be paid for the period.
-Dividends paid or accrued on Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock during the years ended December 31, 2013, 2014 and 2015, amounted to \$1,536, \$11,909 and \$17,903, respectively.
+Dividends paid or accrued on Series B Preferred Stock, Series C Preferred Stock and Series D Preferred Stock during the years ended December 31, 2014, 2015 and 2016, amounted to \$11,909, \$17,903 and \$21,063, respectively.